ohitsmekatie/dnd-project/README.md

 ## How It Works

 - The application uses Flask to serve a simple web interface
-- When the "Give me an item" button is clicked, a random item is fetched from the D&D 5e API
+- When the "Give me an n" button is clicked, a random item is fetched from the D&D 5e API or from other data sources explained above
-- The item details are displayed on the page in JSON format for now because I wanted to get something up and running, this will be formatted later

 ## Dependencies